 Explainer

-10 August 2022 | BY
+18 August 2025 | BY

 If every hungry ghost festival gives you the creeps, here are some tips to safeguard your home this seventh month.

-To keep your home protected from supernatural entities, here are 9 things you can do to make sure your home stays free of any unwanted guests.
+To keep your home protected from supernatural entities, here are 10 things you can do to make sure your home stays free of any unwanted guests.

-2. Take down any wind chimes
+1. Take down any wind chimes

 If you’ve ever attended a Taoist funeral, you’ll know that bells and chanting form a big part of the procession.
 Something that sounds a lot like these prayer bells?
 Wind chimes.

-seventh monthImage credit: Unsplash
+Image credit: Unsplash

-3. Leave any major renovations till next month
+2. Leave any major renovations till next month

-seventh monthImage credit: Unsplash
+seventh monthImage credit: Roselyn Tirado on Unsplash

-Moving furniture around to accommodate these renovations can also interfere with Feng Shui, by creating negative energy within the home.
-If you must renovate, you’ll want to ensure all work is done before sunset, though you should do that anyway – after all, the only thing scarier than an angry spirit is an angry neighbour.
+Moving furniture around to accommodate these renovations can also interfere with Feng Shui by creating negative energy within the home.
+If you must renovate, you’ll want to ensure all work is done before sunset, though you should do that anyway; after all, the only thing scarier than an angry spirit is an angry neighbour.

-4. Keep all offerings outside the home
+3. Keep all offerings outside the home

 Even if you’re not the most observant, you’ve probably noticed that while plenty of offerings line sidewalks and outdoor common areas, they’re never kept inside the home.
-More than being a fire hazard, there is a reason for this – offerings are, well, meant to be offered to spirits.
+More than being a fire hazard, there is a reason for this: offerings are, well, meant to be offered to spirits.

 seventh monthImage credit: cheesindavecanon